ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 Remember when I said you'd want to create 2 waves for each direction (up and down)?
 Here is where we want to use the wave that's pointing down.

 To apply the wave the second section you can either use the data-section-id or use an `nth-of-type` selector.
+Since we're targeting the second section we can write **:nth-of-type(2)**

 ```css
 /* This will target the second section on the page */